ToufikAmmoura/ah-bonus-findr/README.md

 ## lidl

+### analysis
+- GET request gets you no content but divs where the article tiles should load contain an attribute 'fulltitle'
+- attribute 'fulltitle' contains the name of the article eventhough the content is not loaded

+### method
+- we can grab the fulltitle attributes of the unloaded article tiles with a simple GET request and XPATH

 ## todos
 - simplify the albert heijn gql query to only ask the data we need
 - ah request code needs a function that updates the date variables to the ones of this week